 All shapes are created by forming one or more straight bars in a straight line on the forming line.
 Depending on the angle and basic shape, there are different geometric limits for the leg and web lengths.
-All geometries should therefore be agreed with solidian in advance.
-For specific geometries, please contact us and together we will find the technically and economically optimal solution for your project.
+Currently, L and U shapes can only be produced by machine within specified limits (see table below) upon consultation.